Sustainable Development Goals and Performance Measurement in Egypt

 This is one of the areas in which the aforementioned economic and measurement changes will have the most impact, as whenever shortages appear in a government’s development plan, there always seem to be loopholes surrounding infrastructure.

-However, that is not the case of Egypt.
-In according with its SDS, four new major industrial zones have been established over the past 5 years, with a total of 1,020 production units.
+However, that is not the case in Egypt.
+According to its SDS, four new major industrial zones have been established over the past 5 years, with a total of 1,020 production units.

 While Egypt suffered quite the rough start in 2011, after a period of seemingly unrelenting turmoil, the country has since turned things around and is now looking to be a shining beacon, an example of best practice when it comes to country development post-uprising.